tinkerlog/tiny_basic/README.md

 # Tiny Basic

-This is a Tiny Basic interpreter written in Python.
+This is a Tiny Basic interpreter written in Python (I'm still learning Python).

 To find out more about Tiny Basic, check https://en.wikipedia.org/wiki/Tiny_BASIC